sbohez/dl4j-benchmark/README.md

 * Cifar10: comparing Dl4j against best structures from each framework
 * Other: exploring and works in progress for other comparisons

+#### Spark Benchmarks

+The deeplearning4j-spark-benchmark package contains a number of synthetic benchmarks to test Spark training performance under a variety of situations.

+For more details, see the readme [here - TODO]

 ## Packages
 Main packages included for comparison so far...